 Workshops & Events

-Join us for virtual workshops that will introduce you to our supported learning technologies and learning design principles.
+Join us for virtual and in-person workshops that will introduce you to our supported learning technologies and learning design principles.

-Find uniquely tailored support to help you adapt your course for the online environment and prepare you for teaching online.
+Find uniquely tailored support to help you engage learners, adapt your course for online environments and prepare you for teaching with technology.
 Our workshops are especially for instructors and staff in the Faculty of Education.

 View our Events Calendar or see our full listings, below.